 444G Biopsychology of Drugs and Addiction.
-(3) A systematic study of the relationships between drugs and psychological processes (i.e., psychopharmacology) with emphasis on the roles of the central nervous system, individual experience, and the environment in determining the outcome of drug use.
+(3) A systematic study of the relationships between drugs and psychological processes (i.e., psychopharmacology) with emphasis on the roles of the central nervous and psychological processes (i.e., psychopharmacology) with emphasis on the roles of the central nervous system, individual experience, and the environment in determining the outcome of drug use.
 Prerequisite: PSY 343, or BIOL 103, or HE 123, or HE 442, or graduate standing, or permission of the instructor.

 451G Personality.
 (3) An advanced treatment of the major research, concepts, and theoretical formations of personality, emphasizing integration of personality concepts with concepts from other areas such as learning and social psychology.
-Prerequisites: PSY 251 and six additional hours of psychology, or graduate standing, or permission of the instructor.
+Perequisites: PSY 251 and six additional bours of psychology, or graduate standing, or permission of the instructor.